Learning-based Robust Optimization: Procedures and Statistical Guarantees: Basic Framework and Implications

 where $\mathcal U\in\Omega$ is an uncertainty set.
 Obviously, for any $x$ feasible for \eqref{RO}, $\xi\in\mathcal U$ implies $g(x;\xi)\in\mathcal A$.
 Therefore, by choosing $\mathcal U$ that covers a $1-\epsilon$ content of $\xi$ (i.e., $\mathcal U$ satisfies $P(\xi\in\mathcal U)\geq1-\epsilon$), any $x$ feasible for \eqref{RO} must satisfy $P(g(x;\xi)\in\mathcal A)\geq P(\xi\in\mathcal U)\geq1-\epsilon$, implying that $x$ is also feasible for \eqref{CCP}.
 In other words,

 \begin{lemma} Any feasible solution of \eqref{RO} using a $(1-\epsilon)$-content set $\mathcal U$ is feasible for \eqref{CCP}. \end{lemma}

-Note that Lemma \ref{RO approx} is not the only way to argue towards the approximation of RO to CCP.
-For example, \cite{ben2009robust}, P.33 discussion point B points out that it is not necessary for an uncertainty set to contain most values of the stochasticity to induce probabilistic guarantees.
-However, Lemma \ref{RO approx} does provide a good platform to utilize data structure.
+Note that \cite{ben2009robust}, P.33 discussion point B points out that it is not necessary for an uncertainty set to contain most values of the stochasticity to induce probabilistic guarantees.
+Nonetheless, Lemma \ref{RO approx} provides a platform to utilize data structure easily and formulate concrete procedures, as we will describe.